ASVAB Quick-Start for Educators

 What the ASVAB is

-The Armed Services Vocational Aptitude Battery (ASVAB) is a multiple-aptitude test used for two distinct purposes: to determine enlistment eligibility and job qualification for people joining the military, and, separately, as a career-exploration tool offered in many high schools.
-The two uses share a test name but serve different students.
+The Armed Services Vocational Aptitude Battery (ASVAB) is a multiple-aptitude test that serves two distinct purposes.
+It decides enlistment eligibility and job qualification for people joining the military, and, separately, it is a career-exploration tool used in many high schools.
+The two uses share a name but reach different students.
 See the official fact sheet.

 Enlistment testing vs. school testing